kiyoshisasano/agent-failure-debugger/README.md

 - **Deterministic:** Same matcher output always produces the same root cause, causal path, fix, and gate decision.
 The core pipeline uses no LLM inference (LLM is optional, for explanation smoothing only).
 - **Causal, not statistical:** Root ranking uses graph structure and confidence scores, not learned weights or embeddings.
-- **Consistent over correct:** The system guarantees a *consistent explanation* within its formal structure.
+- **Consistent over correct:** The system produces a *structurally consistent explanation* under its scoring and resolution rules.
 It finds the best-supported root cause given the defined causal graph — not necessarily the "true" cause.

 Key implications:

 - Root cause ranking is reproducible and auditable
 - Auto-apply decisions are governed by a deterministic confidence gate, not LLM judgment
-- The evaluate_fix stage applies a structural intervention model: targeted failures and all their downstream descendants are removed from the causal graph, and the system state is recomputed
+- The evaluate_fix stage applies a deterministic structural intervention model, not an empirical simulation: targeted failures and all their downstream descendants are removed from the causal graph, and the system state is recomputed
 - Learning adjusts *weights*, never *structure* (patterns, graph, and templates are never auto-modified)

 ---